jasmineiris/cs177_Iro/README.md

 ### Game Objectives

 On the main game screen, many circular objects (balls) of different sizes and colors are floating around in random directions.
 The objective is to count how many **yellow** balls are shown, and submit the answer via text input.
 There is an effective time limit of approximately 20 seconds, at which point the balls are no longer visible.

-### Possible Scenario
-To be able to play this game user will have to go to http://hills.ccsf.edu/~iandroni/cs177_Iro/cluster2/index.html.
-After lunching this file, user will see intro page with ENTER button located on the buttom of that screen.
-By pressing ENTER button, player will move to pages with instructions  of the game, then different colored circles will apear on the screen.
-Circles will start fading (5 sec) and player would have to count the the yellow colored circles and enter the result in the field below (they would be able to enter number or word for result).
-By pushing GO user can get the correct result with options to go "Home", "Back to instructions" or "Play again".
-Player can exit the game at any stage by pressing X (closing browser).

 ### Non Goals
 "Iro"  will not provide an option to select different color or different object.
 Player wil not be able to keep the score of the game.